p-offtermatt/FastForward/README.md

 </div>

-This is the FastForward tool,
+This is FastForward,
-a verification tool for Petri nets.
+a tool for reachability and coverability in Petri nets.

 ## Installation